Dealerdirect/guides/definitions/daily-standup/README.md

 - There is no obligation of speaking at all, don't say something just to say something.

-- Information shared should not be present on the whiteboard (I am going to shutdown the test environment for instance).
+- Information should be shared that is not be present on the whiteboard (I am going to shutdown the test environment for instance).

 - Impediments should be discussed so people can help solve them.